Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Preliminaries, Notation, and Previous Results

 The negative logarithm of this optimal type~II error is called the hypothesis testing relative entropy \cite{buscemi_quantum_2010,brandao_one-shot_2011,wang_one-shot_2012}:

-It is also known as the smooth min-relative entropy \cite{anshu_one_2019,wang_resource_states_2019}.
+It is also known as the smooth min-relative entropy \cite{anshu_building_2019,wang_resource_states_2019}.
 The hypothesis testing relative entropy satisfies the data-processing inequality \cite{wang_one-shot_2012} and can be related to other entropic quantities.
-We will make use of the following known relations: \begin{lemma}[Upper bound on $D_H^\varepsilon$ \cite{wang_one-shot_2012}] Let $\rho, \sigma \in \DM$ be quantum states.
-Then for all $\varepsilon \in [0, 1)$
+We will make use of the following known relations: